From our Founder & President

 With the advent of managed care in the mid-1990’s, Renfrew’s model changed to accommodate other levels of care.
 We created the country’s first day treatment and intensive outpatient program for eating disorders.
 This continuum of care was met favorably by managed care organizations, enabling Renfrew to secure more than 100 insurance contracts, but more importantly giving women greater access to specialized care.
-Today, Renfrew has treatment facilities in California, Connecticut, Florida, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee and Texas.
+Today, Renfrew has treatment facilities in California, Connecticut, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee and Texas.

 In 1990 we also decided to form The Renfrew Center Foundation, whose main mission is the education of professionals and the public about eating disorders, prevention and treatment.
 The Foundation has now held 23 annual conferences — each attracting approximately 700 professionals from the U.S. and abroad — hosts one day seminars throughout the country, offers free educational webinars and has developed a robust research department.
 To date the outreach has trained more than 25,000 professionals.